In this section

 To provide nurses with the knowledge and skill set to competently care for a patient post cardiac catheterisation.

-Refer to Nursing Assessment nursing clinical practice guideline (Link).
+Nursing Assessment nursing clinical practice guideline (Link).

 Include the following when taking the history of a child post cardiac catheterisation: